meyresearch/ML_bind/README.md

 - MM/PBSA results
 - Ligand RMSD analysis results

-(Please note that, due to GitHub file size restrictions, the full-size trajectory files containing all frames are not in this repository.
-If you require these full-size files, please contact the authors.
+(Please note that, due to GitHub file size restrictions, the trajectory files from production simulations have not been added.
+If you require these trajectory files, please contact the authors.)

 #### src:
 Contains all the scripts used for running simulations and analysing results.
 Also contains example command line inputs or jupyter notebooks for preparing systems, conducting MM/PBSA, and analysing results.